alxroyer/scenario/doc/src/advanced/known-issues.rst

             self.STEP("...")

             # Track issue #10.
-            # Thanks to the URL builder handler, the 'https://repo/issues/10' URL is displayed in the console and saved in JSON reports.
+            # Thanks to the URL builder handler, the 'https://repo/issues/10' URL is displayed in the console and saved in scenario reports.
             self.knownissue(
                 id="#10",
                 message="Waiting for feature #10 to be implemented",